 Major cyber-attacks, like the one suffered by JPMorgan recently, are a warning sign that more stringent regulations may be required to protect against future breaches.

 More stringent regulatory requirements could be specific guidelines for financial institutions regarding security protocols and encryption methods for handling customer data.
-Being held accountable for following these guidelines would likely require periodic audit review ensuring that the banks have instituted best practices.
+Being held accountable for following these guidelines would likely require periodic audit analysis ensuring that the banks have instituted best practices.

 To further protect customers from future cyberattacks, there should be increased regulation from government agencies on businesses which pose the most risk of data loss.
 Hospitals and other healthcare organisations represent one of the largest pools of sensitive information regularly targeted by criminals.
 In addition to mandating formal cybersecurity policies, compliance with laws such as HIPAA (Health Insurance Portability and Accountability Act) should be closely monitored.